 2018 Dodge Durango: The 2018 Dodge Durango is a four-door SUV that competes against the Chevrolet Traverse, Ford Explorer, GMC Acadia, Honda Pilot and Toyota Highlander.
-For 2018, the Durango receives a new sport steering wheel with paddle shifters, an electronic shifter, a seven-inch touchscreen radio system, rear park assist, Apple CarPlay and Android Auto, and rearview camera as standard equipment, as well as new exterior colors.
+A new stripe, carbon fiber, and SRT appearance packages made their debut at the 2018 Chicago Auto Show.
+New features for 2018 also include a sport steering wheel with paddle shifters, an electronic shifter, a seven-inch touchscreen radio system, rear park assist, Apple CarPlay and Android Auto, and rearview camera as standard equipment, as well as new exterior colors.
 The Durango seats either five or seven passengers depending on configuration.
+There's also a super-sports variant called the Durango SRT.

-The Durango is offered with two engines: A 3.6-liter V6 that makes 293 horsepower (295 with available dual exhaust) and a 5.7-liter V8 that makes 360 horsepower.
-Both pair with eight-speed automatic transmissions and both are available with rear- or all-wheel drive.
+The Durango is offered with three engines: A 3.6-liter V6 that makes 293 horsepower (295 with available dual exhaust), a 5.7-liter V8 that makes 360 horsepower, and a 6.4-liter V8 that makes 475 horsepower (SRT).
+All three engines pair with eight-speed automatic transmissions and both are available with rear- or all-wheel drive (SRT is AWD only).
 The V6 has EPA-estimated fuel-economy numbers of 19 mpg city/26 mpg highway (18/25 with all-wheel drive), while the V8 is listed at 14/22 for each layout.

-The Durango is available in four trim levels: SXT, SXT Plus, GT, Citadel and R/T. Available features include Apple CarPlay and Android Auto, dual exhaust, spoiler, power liftgate, fog lamps, remote start, sunroof, rear air conditioning, tri-zone climate control, leather seats, heated/cooled front seats, heated second-row seats, heated steering wheel, power tilt/telescope steering wheel, infotainment system, satellite radio, USB port, premium audio, navigation system and keyless entry and starting.
+The Durango is available in six trim levels: SXT, SXT Plus, GT, Citadel, R/T, and SRT.
+Available features include Apple CarPlay and Android Auto, dual exhaust, spoiler, power liftgate, fog lamps, remote start, sunroof, rear air conditioning, tri-zone climate control, leather seats, heated/cooled front seats, heated second-row seats, heated steering wheel, power tilt/telescope steering wheel, infotainment system, satellite radio, USB port, premium audio, navigation system and keyless entry and starting.

 Available safety features include blind-spot monitoring, rear cross-traffic detection, forward-collision warning, lane-departure warning, rear park assist, rearview camera, dual-front, side-curtain, front-side, driver-knee and front-seat side airbags.